YunoHost-Apps/uptime-kuma_ynh/doc/DISCLAIMER.md

 - Uses N to install specific nodejs version
 - ARM architecture not supported
 - No upgrade script in this package
+- does not properly use port reserved by yunohost
 <!-- * Any known limitations, constrains or stuff not working, such as (but not limited to):
     * requiring a full dedicated domain ?
     * architectures not supported ?